 “There is an incredible power and dynamism in Joana Mallwitz’s conducting.
 She already casts a spell during concentrated rehearsals.
 In talking to her about the future of classical music, her great dedication and enthusiasm for music education quickly made her the candidate of choice.
 I am very happy that she will be joining us in Berlin,” comments General Director Sebastian Nordmann.

-At the age of 27, Joana Mallwitz was already General Music Director in Erfurt, and for the past two years the native of Hildesheim has held this position in Nuremberg.
+At the age of 27, Joana Mallwitz was already General Music Director in Erfurt, and since the 2018/19 season the native of Hildesheim has held this position in Nuremberg.
 The magazine "Opernwelt" voted her "Conductor of the Year" in 2019.
-At this year's Salzburg Festival, she made an acclaimed debut with Mozart's "Così fan tutte".
+At the Salzburger Festspiele 2020, she made an acclaimed debut with Mozart's "Così fan tutte".